MihaMarkic/BlazorDevExtreme/README.md

 Instance and static methods implemented in 0.4.

+Support for server side has been added in 0.6.1.

 ### Callbacks

 Callbacks are implemented in a simple way (no arguments except for jQuery identifier are passed).